Wi Spa controversy

 On June 24, 2021, a woman posted a video to Instagram in which she had confronted staff at Wi Spa, a Korean spa in Los Angeles, about the presence of a nude individual with a penis, most commonly believed to be a trans woman, in the women's changing area of the spa.
 The video went viral, attracting significant attention from gender-critical feminists (also termed trans-exclusionary radical feminists/TERFs) and from some media, which led to protests and counter-protests.
 Some media outlets initially questioned whether the alleged incident had been a hoax.

-On August 30, 2021, an individual, commonly reported to be a transgender woman (Note: The suspect has been commonly reported to be a trans woman.
+On August 30, 2021, an individual, commonly reported to be a transgender woman, (Note: The suspect has been commonly reported to be a trans woman.
 In an interview with the New York Post, the suspect said their legal gender designation was female.
 However, The Guardian claimed the suspect's "gender identity was also unclear".
 In an interview with LA Magazine the suspect said: "he/him and she/her pronouns are just fine but [the suspect] loathes they/them".
-On their driver's licence, the suspect is listed as female.), was charged with indecent exposure relating to the alleged incident after four women and one minor girl filed police reports in July 2021.
+On their driver's licence, the suspect is listed as female.) was charged with indecent exposure relating to the alleged incident after four women and one girl filed police reports in July 2021.
 The suspect had previously been convicted of indecent exposure in 2002 and 2003, being obliged to register as a sex offender since 2006 and convicted for failing to register in 2008.
-The suspect is awaiting trial on seven counts of indecent exposure, according to court documents from 2019.
-The suspect has denied guilt, claiming harassment over being a trans person.
+The suspect was awaiting trial on seven counts of indecent exposure, according to court documents from 2019.
+The suspect denied guilt, claiming harassment over being a trans person.

 On February 12, 2023, a judge ruled that the indecent exposure case could proceed.
-On June 1st, 2025, the suspect was found not guilty on all charges.
+On June 1, 2025, the jury acquitted the suspect on all charges, concluding the trial.